joobn72/microservices/_includes.md/introduction.md

 This site describes a new, alternative architecture: microservices.
 Applications with a microservice architecture consist of a set of narrowly focused, independently deployable services.
 Read on to find out more about this approach and its associated trade-offs.
-A good starting point is the [Monolithic Architecture pattern](/patterns/monolithic.html)
+A good starting point is the [Monolithic Architecture pattern](/patterns/monolithic.html).

+### Example application

+Want to see an example?
+Check out [Chris Richardson example code](microservices/news/2015/01/15/example-microservice-app.html)